 Workers inside the control room of reactor number 2, at the Chernobyl nuclear power plant.

-A woman at a monument to soldiers killed during the current war with Russia in the radiation contaminated village of Sloboda Kharska.
+A woman at a monument to soldiers killed during the current war with Russia in the radiation contaminated village of Sloboda Kharska near the Chernobyl exclusion zone.
+(11/2024)

 Medical records of Chernobyl hospital patients in the director's office.

-A lone member of the audience waiting for the start of a concert in a small theatre at the House of Culture.
+A lone member of the audience waiting for the start of a concert in a small theatre at the House of Culture in Chernobyl.
+Concerts, recitals, and conferences help to keep the tiny population entertained.

 Maria Semenyuk, who died on 17 May 2016 at the age of 78, buys a bottle of gas (propane) from a vendor who sells throughout the Chernobyl exclusion zone.

-A wokrer sandblasting radioactive scrap metal in a warehouse where contaminated metals are recycled.
+A worker sandblasting radioactive scrap metal in a warehouse where contaminated metals from Chernobyl are recycled.

-A resident walks through the main square passing the monument of the Third Angel, built to commemorate the 20th anniversary of Chernobyl disaster.
+A resident walks through the main square passing the monument of the Third Angel created by the Ukrainian artist Antoly Haidamaka to honor the lives that were lost in the Chernobyl disaster and constructed to commemorate the 25th anniversary of the explosion.
+(11/2024)

-The entrance arch, overgrown by vegetation, of the abandoned city of Polesskoye.
+The entrance arch, overgrown by vegetation, of the abandoned town of Polesskoye (Poliske) in the Chernobyl exclusion zone.